Man Up (film): Plot

-Nancy is a 34-year old journalist who has been dating unsuccessfully for the past four years.
+Nancy is a 34-year-old journalist who has been dating unsuccessfully for the past four years.
 Her sister encourages her to keep putting herself out there.
 Nancy goes to her friend's engagement party and has an awkward blind date.
 She then travels to London to attend her parents' 40th anniversary celebration where she plans to give a speech.
-On the train, she sits across from Jessica, a bubbly younger woman who is going on a blind date based on a book called Six Billion People and You.
+On the train, she sits across from Jessica, a bubbly younger woman on her way to a blind date, who will identify herself to her date with a self-help book called Six Billion People and You.
 While talking to Jessica, Nancy expresses her pessimism about life and love.
-Jessica walks off the train at London Waterloo station, leaving her book behind.
-Nancy pursues Jessica to return it but is stopped by Jack, Jessica's blind date.
-Jack thinks Nancy is Jessica because of the book.
+Jessica walks off the train at London Waterloo station, leaving her book behind with a chapter marked that Jessica believes will help Nancy’s outlook.
+To return the unwanted book, Nancy pursues Jessica, who is delayed for her assignation buying a replacement book in a bookstore near the designated meeting place.
+Meanwhile, Jessica's blind date, Jack, spots Nancy with the book coincidentally under the designated clock and mistakes Nancy for Jessica.
 Before Nancy can explain the situation, Jack charms her with his rambling introduction.
 She impulsively pretends to be Jessica.

-Despite the fact that Nancy is not who she says she is, the two hit it off immediately.
-They talk and get to know each other, and Nancy learns that Jack is a 40-year old divorced man who is an online marketing manager.
-They have a good time while drinking and bowling.
+Despite Nancy’s awkward impersonation, she and Jack hit it off immediately.
+They talk and get to know each other, and Nancy learns that Jack is a 40-year-old, divorced, online-marketing manager.
+They have a good time, drinking and bowling.
 Then, Nancy runs into her secondary school classmate and stalker, Sean, who works at the bowling alley.
-He finds out about Nancy's deception and tries to blackmail her into kissing him in a bathroom stall.
-The two are caught in a compromising position by Jack, and Nancy admits that she is not actually his date.
-Jack and Nancy get into an argument, criticising each other's opinions and life choices.
+Hearing about Nancy's deception, he tries to blackmail her into kissing him in a bathroom stall.
+They are caught in a compromising position by Jack, and Nancy admits that she is not actually his date.
+They argue, criticising each other's opinions and life choices.